FloatingArrayDesign/FAModel/famodel/anchors/README.md

 Soil classification for clay, sand and rock can be found in [Soil Classification Parameters](#soil-classification-parameters).
 >[!NOTE]
 >Some anchor capacity functions require input loads at the anchor lug point.
-These loads can be sent in to the getLugLoads() method, or the getAnchorCapacity() method will calculate the loads by calling getLugLoads().
+These loads can be sent in to the getAnchorCapacity() method, or the getAnchorCapacity() method will calculate the loads by calling getLugLoads().
 The input loads must be maximum or large loads on the anchor.

 ### Soil classification parameters